 The founding law of the KCGF was initiated by MTI (Ministry of Trade and Industry), while USAID in Kosovo, through the EMPOWER Credit Support Program (ECS) supported the institution on becoming operational.
 The law entered into force on 23 January 2016.
-KCGF capital consists of funds donated by MTI, USAID and KfW.
+KCGF capital consists of funds donated by USAID, KfW and the Government of Kosovo (GoK).

-KCGF is created to help meet the need for increased access to finance for micro, small and medium enterprises in Kosovo, in order to create jobs, increase local production and value-added services, and improve the trade balance and enhance financing opportunities for MSMEs.
+KCGF is created to help meet the need for increased access to finance for micro, small and medium enterprises in Kosovo, to create jobs, increase local production and value-added services, and improve the trade balance and enhance financing opportunities for MSMEs.